Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 **8. Sending email via contact form using emailJS**

-- I added an alert on my javascript file for when a message was sent with success.
+- I added alerts to my javascript file for when a message was sent with success or had failed.
 - I filled out the contact form and sent myself a message multiple times to see if I received it to my Gmail account, which I did.

 **9. Leaderboard name and score input**